-Roby M. Burley Scholarship
+Roby M. Burley Scholarship Fund

-Several years ago, we decided to honor Roby Burley during his lifetime for his outstanding contributions to our club and the Alumni Association.
+Several years ago, we decided to honor Roby Burley during his lifetime for his outstanding contributions to our Club and the Alumni Association.

-Roby was a wealth of information and the force that kept this club going during the good years and the lean.
-An avid football and basketball fan, he never missed an event held in the area, even when he was well into his nineties.
-Roby was our club president in 1935 and 36, served as the Eighth District Director and was recognized by the University with the Distinguished Alumni Service Medal, a rare distinction.
+Roby was a wealth of information and the force that kept the Club going during the good years and the lean.
+An avid football and basketball fan, he never missed an event held in the area even when he was well into his nineties.
+Roby was the Club president in 1935 and 36, served as the Eighth District Director, and was awarded the Distinguished Alumni Service Medal by the University in 1955, a rare distinction.
 His knowledge, wisdom, and guidance over the years were invaluable to all associated with our club.

 The Board would also like to take this opportunity to thank Harriette Dorkin for her many tireless efforts on behalf of the Scholarship Fund Committee.